nop-platform/nop-entropy-docs/src/theory/paper/generalized-reversible-computation-paper-en.md

 As a new paradigm aimed at unifying software construction and evolution, the universality of Generalized Reversible Computation (GRC) theory and its engineering effectiveness have been preliminarily validated through the implementation of the Nop Platform and enterprise-level case studies.
 However, every powerful theory and tool has its application boundaries and inherent challenges.
 This section aims to frankly discuss the limitations of GRC, clarify some common misconceptions, and look ahead to future research directions.

+**Paradigm Positioning Statement:** The core of GRC is not to presuppose a single, complete, a priori "ideal merge algebra," but rather to establish an abstract construction relation:

+$$
+Y = F(X) \oplus \Delta
+$$

+Here, F(X) provides a batch-generable skeleton, while Δ represents a sparse superposition within an actively chosen or designed "change expression space."
+Multiple structural subspaces—such as Git line-level diffs, filesystem layer overlays, AST/DSL semantic trees, CRDT structures, and graphics scene layers—can coexist.
+They differ only in quality dimensions like coordinate stability, noise, closure, composability, and reversibility.
+The more refined the algebraic properties (e.g., associativity/approximate inverse), the greater the benefits in automation (batch generation, conflict reduction, reversible separation, concurrent fusion).
+However, even spaces with weaker mathematical properties (e.g., line-level diffs) can still serve as fast, low-barrier implementations.
+The core methodology is to continuously construct, evaluate, iterate, and combine multiple types of Δ-spaces, thereby sparsifying and making changes governable within appropriate coordinate systems—rather than converging to a unique "canonical ⊕ semantics."
+If readily available solutions like CRDTs or OverlayFS already offer mature concurrency/merge structures, they can be directly integrated as subspace $\Delta$-spaces.
+Essentially, what the paradigm unifies is the "relationship and mental model," not the implementation of any exclusive operator.

 #### 9.1.
 Discussion

 ##### 9.1.1.
 Applicability Boundaries and the Cost of Modeling